pbsmyth/command-line/assessment.md

 - The workshop did not offer any new information or skills.

 Please select all that apply.
 Which section(s) of the Command Line workshop were most valuable to you?
 PLEASE NOTE: This is going to have to be revised once the workshop has been finalized.
-- What is the command line?
+- What is the Command Line?
-- Why is the command line useful?
+- Why is the Command Line Useful?
 - Navigation
-- Creating files and folders
+- Creating Files and Folders
-- Creating a cheat sheet
+- Creating a Cheat Sheet
 - Pipes
-- Exploring text data
+- Exploring Text Data
-- Searching text data
+- Searching Text Data

 What additional topics or information do you wish was covered in this workshop?